 DEQ also received comments on many other topics.
 In response to these comments, DEQ’s proposal includes these elements that are different from the temporary rule:

-Adding selenium to the list of glassmaking HAPs that are regulated in the rule.
+Adding selenium to the list of glassmaking HAPs that are regulated in the rule, based on monitored levels of selenium that were up to 65 percent of the daily maximum acceptable concentration of selenium.

 Revising the requirements for control devices and providing compliance options.
 Tier 2 facilities must perform a ‘grain loading’ source test and install either a baghouse leak detection system (BLDS) or a high efficiency particulate arrestance (HEPA) after-filter on each control device.
 Tier 1 facilities may choose to perform a ‘grain loading’ source test or install a BLDS or a HEPA after-filter on each control device.